-There are around 19 million veterans in the US, and, unfortunately, this number represents one of the largest underserved populations in the US.
+There are around 19 million veterans in the United States, and, unfortunately, this number represents one of our largest underserved populations.
 Many veterans struggle to find work, suffer from poor physical or mental health, and have difficulty adapting to normal life again.
 We can do better to support veterans in our communities.
 Here are some easy ways that you can help.

 Donate to Charities that Help Veterans